Marquis Who's Who: History

 Founded in 1898 by Albert Nelson Marquis as an American counterpoint to the UK-oriented publication of the same name (published by A.C.
 Black since 1849 and, notably, including substantial biographies since 1897), the first edition of the publication contained concise biographies of more than 8,500 "distinguished Americans".
 Albert Marquis wrote that the book's objective was to "chronicle the lives of individuals whose achievements and contributions to society make them subjects of widespread reference interest and inquiry."

 Originally independent, it was acquired by the conglomerate ITT.
 Macmillan bought ITT's publishing division in 1985.
 Reed Publishing bought Marquis and National Register from Macmillan in 1991.
 Reed Elsevier sold Marquis and National Register to Commonwealth Business Media in 2001.
 News Communications, Inc., which owns The Hill, bought Marquis in 2003.

 In 2016, the company's assets, including all the trademarks were transferred to Marquis Who's Who Ventures LLC, which is privately owned.

+Erica Lee is the first woman CEO since the founding of Marquis Who's Who.
+According to Forbes, she was selected as one of the 10 leaders In Innovation by The CEO Forum Group in 2021.